Aditya-Chourasia/200days-of-JavaScript/README.md

 # Return a Value from a Function with Return
 We can pass values into a function with arguments.
 You can use a return statement to send a value back out of a function.

+# Global Scope and Functions
+In JavaScript, scope refers to the visibility of variables.
+Variables which are defined outside of a function block have Global scope.
+This means, they can be seen everywhere in your JavaScript code.

+Variables which are declared without the ```let``` or ```const``` keywords are automatically created in the global scope.
+This can create unintended consequences elsewhere in your code or when running a function again.
+You should always declare your variables with ```let``` or ```const```.

+# Local Scope and Functions
+Variables which are declared within a function, as well as the function parameters, have local scope.
+That means they are only visible within that function.

+# Global vs. Local Scope in Functions
+It is possible to have both local and global variables with the same name.
+When you do this, the local variable takes precedence over the global variable.

+# Understanding Boolean Values